 The use of an AED (automated external defibrillator), a small, portable device that sends an electric shock to the heart and restores a patient's heart rhythm to normal levels, greatly increases the chance of survival.

+2019 class dates will be announced soon.
 Online registration becomes available 30 days prior to each class.

 According to the American Heart Association, every 26 seconds an American has a coronary incident and every 60 seconds someone dies from one.